CS-DS-125/125book/py4e_rst/07-files.rst

 .. index:: file!writing

-To write a file, you have to open it with mode “w” as a second
+To write a file, you have to open it with mode "w" as a second
 parameter:

 .. code:: python